profplump/esphome/aukey-lt-t6/readme.md

 Remote and local control update the same global state, and can be used together.

-The lamp will run without any remote control configured, but when configured it has more controls available.
+The lamp will run without any remote control configured, but the one-button touch interface only exposes a few controls.

-I used HomeAssistant for remote control, but a similar configuration could interact with MQTT or another coordination systems.
+I used HomeAssistant for remote control, but a similar configuration could interact with MQTT or another coordination system.